Homointerface planar Josephson junction based on inverse proximity effect: RESULTS AND DISCUSSION

 The IPE is intriguing and deserves further investigation.
 In this work, we focus on an application of the effect in JJs.
-Utilizing the observed strong IPE, an Al{\textendash}(Al/$\mathrm{V}_5 \mathrm{S}_8$){\textendash}Al planar JJ can be fabricated using a simple one-step metal deposition process.
-Shown in \rfig{f2}a, a narrow $\mathrm{V}_5 \mathrm{S}_8$ flake and an Al strip form a cross.
-Non-superconducting Al on $\mathrm{V}_5 \mathrm{S}_8$ plays the role of a weak link between superconducting Al electrodes on the $\mathrm{SiO_2}$ substrate, which creates an SNS junction.
-Since the junction is built with a single piece of continuous Al film, the homointerface is supposedly fully transparent.
-As Al(31)/$\mathrm{V}_5 \mathrm{S}_8$(10) is non-superconducting at the lowest temperature of this experiment, the JJs studied below are all based on Al(31)/$\mathrm{V}_5 \mathrm{S}_8$(10) bilayers.
-The temperature dependence of the resistance for JJ S4 shows that the Josephson supercurrent is established below 0.7 K. The differential resistance $\mathrm{d}V/\mathrm{d}I$ of the device displays clear diffraction patterns in the magnetic field versus bias current mapping(\rfig{f2}c).
-In this Fraunhofer pattern, the characteristic of a JJ, at least eight side lobes can be identified, suggesting a homogeneous junction with highly transparent interfaces.
+Utilizing the observed strong IPE, an Al{\textendash}(Al/V$_5$S$_8$){\textendash}Al planar JJ can be fabricated using a simple one-step metal deposition process.
+As shown in \rfig{f2}(a), a narrow V$_5$S$_8$ flake and an Al strip form a crossbar.
+Non-superconducting Al on V$_5$S$_8$ plays the role of a weak link between superconducting Al electrodes on the SiO$_2$ substrate, which creates an SNS junction.
+Since the junction is built with a single piece of continuous Al film, the S/N homointerface is supposedly fully transparent.
+As Al(31)/V$_5$S$_8$(10) is non-superconducting at the lowest temperature of this experiment, the JJs studied below are all based on Al(31)/V$_5$S$_8$(10) bilayers.
+The temperature dependence of the resistance for JJ S4 shows that the Josephson supercurrent is established below 0.7 K. The differential resistance $\mathrm{d}V/\mathrm{d}I$ of the device displays clear diffraction patterns in the magnetic field vs bias current mapping [\rfig{f2}(c)].
+In this Fraunhofer pattern, the characteristic of a JJ, at least eight sidelobes can be identified, suggesting a homogeneous junction with highly transparent interfaces.
 Note that similar JJs based on a cross structure have been demonstrated, using the IPE of ferromagnetic metals\cite{Vavra2013,Vavra2009}.
 However, the Fraunhofer pattern displays irregularities in amplitude and frequency.
 These features imply substantial inhomogeneities, probably stemming from grain or domain structures in the ferromagnetic layer.
-Our $\mathrm{V}_5 \mathrm{S}_8$ samples are single crystals and non-magnetic, enabling the formation of a uniform weak link.
+Our V$_5$S$_8$ samples are single crystals, enabling the formation of a uniform weak link.